eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 There are use cases where the user needs to pre-process out-coming information before being sent to network and also the incoming information after being received.
-*Transport API* offers two interfaces for implementing this kind of functionality: :class:`ChainingTransportDescriptor` and :class:`ChainingTransport`.
+*Transport API* offers two interfaces for implementing this kind of functionality: |ChainingTransportDescriptor-api|
+and |ChainingTransport-api|.

 .. uml::
     :align: center